 Trump to meet with tech CEOs on government overhaul

+U.S. President Donald Trump will meet with the chief executives of technology companies including Apple Inc and Amazon.com Inc on Monday as the White House looks to the private sector for help in cutting government waste and improving information technology services.

-WASHINGTON: President Donald Trump will meet with the chief executives of technology companies including Apple Inc and Amazon.com Inc on Monday as the White House looks to the private sector for help in cutting government waste and improving services.
+WASHINGTON: U.S. President Donald Trump will meet with the chief executives of technology companies including Apple Inc and Amazon.com Inc on Monday as the White House looks to the private sector for help in cutting government waste and improving information technology services.

+White House senior adviser Jared Kushner, who is Trump's son-in-law, said before the opening of 10 four-hour small-group sessions that the administration wanted to "unleash the creativity of the private sector to provide citizen services in a way that has never happened before."

+He said the administration was scrapping unneeded cyber compliance rules and should be able to consolidate and eliminate the vast majority of the government's 6,100 data centres and move to a cloud-based storage system.

-White House officials said on a conference call on Friday that the administration believed there was an "economic opportunity" to save up to US$1 trillion over 10 years by significantly cutting government information technology costs, reducing government costs through improved IT, leveraging government buying power and cutting fraud across government agencies.
+The White House believes there is an "economic opportunity" to save up to US$1 trillion over 10 years by significantly cutting government information technology costs, reducing government costs through improved IT, leveraging government buying power and cutting fraud across government agencies.

 The meeting with nearly 20 chief executives comes as the White House pushes to shrink government, cut federal employees and eliminate regulations.
 Many business executives are eager to work with the new administration as they face numerous regulatory and other policy issues.

-Others planning to attend include Alphabet Inc Executive Chairman Eric Schmidt, venture capital firm Kleiner Perkins Chairman John Doerr and the chief executives of Microsoft Corp IBM Corp, Mastercard Inc, Intel Corp, Qualcomm Inc, Oracle Corp and Adobe Systems Inc, a White House official said on Sunday.
+Others attending include Alphabet Inc Executive Chairman Eric Schmidt, venture capital firm Kleiner Perkins Chairman John Doerr and the CEOs of Microsoft Corp International Business Machines Corp , Intel Corp , Qualcomm Inc , Oracle Corp and Adobe Systems Inc , a White House official said on Sunday.
+Facebook CEO Mark Zuckerberg was invited but could not attend because of a conflict, the company said.

+"We're excited to engage," VMware Inc CEO Pat Gelsinger told reporters as he headed into the meeting.
+Mastercard Inc CEO Ajay Banga said his company wanted to assist with cyber security issues.

+Many CEOs, including Schmidt, IBM and Microsoft, declined to comment as they entered the meeting.

 A 2016 U.S. Government Accountability Office report estimated the U.S. government spent more than US$80 billion in IT annually, excluding classified operations.
-In 2015, there were at least 7,000 separate IT investments by the U.S. government and some agencies were using systems that had components at least 50 years old.
+In 2015, the U.S. government made at least 7,000 separate IT investments and some agencies were using systems that had components at least 50 years old.
+"This structure is unsustainable," Kushner said.

 Chris Liddell, a White House official who directs the American Technology Council and is a former Microsoft and General Motors Co chief financial officer, said on Friday the Trump administration aimed to improve government services to at least the level of the private sector.